EloiStree/HelloRcCarBroadcastManual/HelloCarRCLineBroadcast.md

 nPJfL0:t:Vx Vy Vz Ex Ey Ez
 nPJfL0:T:Vx Vy Vz Qx Qy Qz Qw

-// S for Status
+// SXXX for Status S for status XXX for format id.
 // TB for Trigger Broadcast
+// G information on the game state

 // Match State
-nPJfL0:SAAA:SetBlue SetRed  PointBlue  PointRed
+G:SAAA:SetBlue SetRed  PointBlue  PointRed

 // Trigger broadcast are information that are useful but not necessary to the game TB::Game Started